 What is an Oral and Maxillofacial Surgeon?

-Oral and maxillofacial surgery is that branch and specialty of dentistry which is concerned with and includes the diagnosis, surgical and adjunctive treatment of disorders, diseases, injuries and defects, involving the functional and aesthetic aspects of the hard and soft tissues of the oral and maxillofacial regions and related structures.
+Oral surgery and maxillofacial surgery is that branch and specialty of dentistry which is concerned with and includes the diagnosis, surgical and adjunctive treatment of disorders, diseases, injuries and defects, involving the functional and aesthetic aspects of the hard and soft tissues of the oral and maxillofacial regions and related structures.
 (Canadian Dental Association)

 Oral and maxillofacial surgeons are dentists specializing in surgery of the mouth, face and jaws.
 After four years of dental school, surgeons receive four to seven years of hospital-based surgical and medical training, preparing them to do a wide range of procedures including all types of surgery of both the bones and soft tissues of the face, mouth and neck.
 From wisdom teeth extractions under sedation, to orthognathic surgeries to correct jaw alignment, to facial reconstruction after trauma, surgeons are equipped with the knowledge and skill to perform these procedures safely and effectively.